Want to volunteer or be Employed at the Arctic Chalet?

 We have positions available for healthy, PHYSICALLY FIT volunteer workers who are interested in tourism and who are passionate about dogs; people who would enjoy living and working with us in the Arctic for short or long term.
 We can give you an extraordinary experience in an isolated Arctic setting!

 To live and work in the Arctic is a wonderful adventure and for many has been an experience of a lifetime.
 Staff will have the chance to attend cultural community events and participate in some of our adventure tours and may also have the opportunity to travel to other Arctic communities via the famous ice roads or by air in the summer.
 Staff can enjoy campfires together, canoeing, skiing and skijoring and hiking right from the property.
 We live in a land where nature is King.

 Our employees/volunteers will have the opportunity to learn some skills that are unique to cold northern climates such as learning to drive snowmobiles, walk on snowshoes and drive ATV 4-wheelers in summer with huskies pulling them.
 They also get lots of experience driving dog teams in winter.
 As owners of the business we also try to include our staff in some of our own family activities and adventures.
 We enjoy having pot luck meals together and campfire outings, hiking and other activities.
-We treat our staff well and are easy to get along with.

 The Dogs & Kennel Work